Dash1704/CV/README.md

 | **[Oyster Card](https://github.com/Dash1704/OysterCardJS)** | An interactive app that allows users to travel the London Underground, keeping track of their journeys and balance. | JavaScript, Jest              |
 | **[Maker-Mate](https://github.com/Dash1704/maker-mate)** | A mock website of Facebook | MERN - Mongodb, Express, React, Node.js |

-## Work Experience

-METROLPOLITAN POLICE (April 2016 - January 2022)
-Police Constable

-- Full time police officer working as a first responder to 999 calls and then as a firearms officer protecting key sites in London, which involved staying calm under pressure and making decisions in stressful situations.
-- Worked in an investigative role, involving sound, evidence-based decision making and problem-solving, bringing perpetrators to justice.

-- Strong team working and the ability to work calmly under pressure in a fast-paced environment.

 ## Skills

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.